FerRacimo/GRoSS/README.md

 # GRoSS
-Graph-aware Recovery of Selective Sweeps
+Graph-aware Retrieval of Selective Sweeps

 Here, I introduce a method to detect selective sweeps across the genome, when using many populations that are each related via a complex admixture graph.
 I made some slight modifications to the Q<sub>B</sub> statistic from Racimo, Berg and Pickrell (2018) which was originally meant to detect polygenic adaptation using admixture graphs.
 The new statistic - which I call S<sub>B</sub> - does not need GWAS data and works with allele frequency data alone.
 It can be used to **both scan the genome for regions under strong single-locus positive selection, and pinpoint where in the graph the selective event most likely took place.** See the file detecting-single-locus.pdf for an explanation of how the statistic works.